evilHoms/cpass/README.md

 #### With firebase:
 After installing dependencies, you will need https://firebase.google.com/ account, config and bucket.
 1. To get config, go to account console -> Project settings -> Click `Generate new private key` Use same config between different computers/users if you want to share same store.
+If you already have cpass installed and synced on one computer and you want to sync on another, then just copy local/config.json file from first computer to second one.
+Same keys must be used.
 2. To get bucket, go to Build -> Storage -> New bucket -> Copy folder path
 3. Then run script in config mode with the key you will use `cpass -k[key] config`.
 4. When it'll be asked to enter path to the config file, enter path to the json file which you get after clicking on `Generate new private key` button in firebase console.